compileralchemy/compileralchemy.github.io/data/books/sqlite_internals.md

 We can expect the library to be fairly complex as there are several components present which require knowledge of their own.

 At one point, DRH also notes that they were going to use the Berkeley DB at some point but decided against it due to vague documentation [10] and coded their own implementation.
-The were amused that sometimes after the licesing changing causing lots of people to forsake the DB.
+The were amused that sometimes after the licensing changed causing lots of people to forsake the DB.

 > I never understood lex because it's so easy to write a bunch of C codes faster then Lex [1]

 ## Competing with f-open

-SQLite advertises itself as being in comptetition not with other databases but with saving custom data on file.
+SQLite advertises itself as being in competition not with other databases but with saving custom data on file.
 If you want to save data to a file, just use and share SQLite databases.

 ## Relationship with Postgres